 - 4) Revenue from the rendering of services - a) The Group recognized service revenue from waste treatment as the service being provided. - b) Revenue from the rendering of services comes from providing container repair, renovation and storage services.
-Such service revenue is recognized when performance obligations are satisfied. - o.
+Such service revenue is recognized when performance obligations are satisfied. - 5) Electric power revenue o.
 Borrowing costs